rexhancx/rexhancx.github.io/_pages/research.md

 ## __Teaching and Mentoring__
 ---
-> During my time at SJTU, I responsible for teach assistant and mentor of undergraduate students.
+>During my study in Shanghai Jiao Tong University, I were teaching assistant and mentor for undergraduates.
-> As a teach assistant, I help teacher assigning tasks,
+>As a teaching assistant, I assisted teachers in managing student check-in, handing out assignment on Canvas, collecting homework, and organizing students presentation.
+>As a mentor, I helped undergraduates to write detailedexperimental plans, supervise the implementation of plans and give opinions on their graduation defense.

 * __Teaching Assistant__ of Four Courses (2019-2021)
     - The Lectures of Advanced Animal Science (ASCI8003; graduate level, 2020-2021)
      - History of Life Science (BI901,×2; BI022; National Outstanding Course, 2019-2020)
-* __Mentor__ of Four Undergraduate Students(2018-2021)
+* __Mentor__ of Four Undergraduate Students (2018-2021)
     - Database construction of microsatellite molecular markers in bactrian camels (Ms. L. Bei, 2021)
     - Recognition and counting of chicken pores based on computer vision (Mr. C. Lei, 2021)
     - SARS-CoV-2 nucleic acid detection with CRISPR-Cas13 (Mr. C. Qin, 2020)